rouanw/npm-audit-helper/README.md

 - `npm-audit-helper` won't work if it's piped invalid JSON, so you should check the output of `npm audit --json` if you have any trouble.
 A likely cause of invalid JSON is additional `npm` logging, so check the `loglevel` option in your `.npmrc` or `~/.npmrc` file.
 - This has been tested on *nix, not Windows.
 Let me know if you use Windows and you'd like to use this library by opening an issue.

+## Note on NSP

+I wrote this library while helping my company migrate from using the [Node Security Project](https://nodesecurity.io/), which will be decommissioned soon.
+I found that `npm audit` found many more vulnerabilities than our `nsp` output used to, which meant that I needed a little help to see which issues to focus on first.

 ## License

 MIT